aavotins/HiQBioDiv_EGVs/docs/02-Utilities.md

 several times in workflows preparing EGVs;

 - [polygon2input()]() — rasterize polygons to input layers.
-Handles only polygon data, other geometry types need to buffered.
+Handles only polygon data, other geometry types need to be buffered.
 Rasterizes polygon/multipolygon sf data to a raster aligned to a template GeoTIFF.
 Rasterization targets a raster::RasterLayer built from the template (so grids normally match).
 Projection is optional (project_mode).
 Missing values are counted only over valid template cells.
 User